relay-dev/fluent-commander/README.md

 ### 1. Install the package

-Using the .NET Core CLI, execute the following command to install the SQL Server NuGet package into your project:
+Using the .NET Core CLI, execute the following command to install the SQL Server NuGet package into your project

 ```sh
 dotnet add package FluentCommander.SqlServer